 Your dental bridge cost depends on a variety of factors.
 The most important factor is how many teeth you need to fill the gap.
 One tooth might cost you less, but your doctor may offer you savings if you need multiple teeth done.

 Your dental bridge price may also depend on the materials the dentist uses.
-Dental bridges can be made from composite resin, zirconia, or metal alloy covered in resin.
-The type of material used depends on where the dental bridge is placed (front teeth or back teeth), as well as your personal preference and dentist’s recommendation.
+Bridges can be made from composite resin, zirconia, or metal alloy covered in resin.
+The type of material used depends on the bridge placement area (front teeth or back teeth), as well as your personal preference and dentist’s recommendation.

-The placement and complexity of the dental bridge may also affect your tooth bridge cost.
+The placement and complexity of the procedure may also affect your tooth bridge cost.
 Front teeth are naturally easier to place, which would result in a lower dental bridge price.

-If you have other dental problems that your dentist would need to fix before she can place your dental bridge, that would be included in your dental bridge cost as well.
+If you have other dental problems that your dentist would need to fix before the bridge placement, that would be included in your dental bridge cost as well.

 Geographic location also affects the dental bridge price so please contact our office for dental bridge pricing in Brooklyn, NY.